Jin-Zhang/MA/md/4,programming.md

 Advantages of  Python
 * Python source code is generally considered to be better readability, and it supports the software development of large-scale.
 * It is a multi-paradigm programming language, using to code in several different programming styles.
 A programmer can code in a functional, objectoriented or imperative format.
-* Python can be run in interactive mode, such as on operating system Unix / Linux, Mac or windows providing directly Python interactive environment by command mode.
+* Python can be run in interactive mode, such as on operating system Unix / Linux, OS x or Windows providing directly Python interactive environment by command mode.

 disadvantages of Python